dvsa/vol-app/docs/app/testing.md

 shrink, and a listed table that stops leaking also fails, so the list cannot rot.
 Tables the synthetic probe cannot drive are reported as **skipped**, which means "not covered here", never "safe".

+Adding a table to the baseline is not the fix, and neither is regenerating anything — the baseline only shrinks.
+A table that genuinely cannot be rendered by the probe is worth a look at `FormatterEscapingInvariantTest` instead, which reaches formatters no table can drive: `lva-psv-vehicles-readonly` renders with no data rows at all, so its `StackValue` columns are exercised only by the formatter-level test.

 ### When the snapshot test fails